Lumi-supercomputer/lumi-userguide/docs/computing/jobs/interactive.md

     srun --overlap --pty --jobid=<jobid> -w nid002217 top

 You can see which compute nodes your job is allocated to by running the `squeue` command and looking in the "NODELIST" column.

+If you want to do this on the Early Access Platform with GPUs, you need to give an extra flag: `--gpus-per-task=0`, otherwise your monitoring job will not run.
+For example, to run the `rocm-smi` command on an EAP node and check the GPU usage, do like this:

+    srun --gpus-per-task=0 --overlap --jobid=<jobid> --pty rocm-smi